levylabpitt/levylab-qcodes/tests/Documentation for Qcodes.md

 # print(ppms._send_command('Get Magnet'))
 ````
 ### Making the station and adding the instruments
-Then, we instantiate a station and add the instruments in that station.
-The code is following:
+Then, we instantiate a station and add the instruments in that station:

 ````python
 # %% Station